 Art.
-I . . . hit I as ad add. e uf & occurfuf e uf 1 - he I as they víque adfummum erus.
-S - - - - when is me Domine deul virtutum converte not the and of the son and and nof & oftende faciem NO REAL SPECT, or Dr. A. mam & falue crimuf. xetta Do mine poren TIAM TUAM & Vent 1 1 269 15 26.5 faluof facial nof.
-S .. when ... . not he are not xerta vo mine potentiam Th A Ma and the A A A State MA.
-Am & ve n1 ut faluof facial not. realized a tak do" and had VQ vi regis israbel inten de and and qui deducif uclur ouem 10 foil qui lecter fuper cherubin 20 pu movement of the voice in declaiming a syllable of text'.
+I . . . hit I as ad add. e uf & occurfuf e uf 1 - he I as they víque adfummum erus. s where job with Domine deul virtutum converte not the and of the son and and nof & oftende faciem NO REAL SPECT, or Due not mam & falue crimuf. xetta Do mine poren TIAM TUAM & Vent 1 1 269 15 26.5 faluof facial nof.
+S .. when not he are not xerta vo mine potentiam Th Am & ve n1 ut faluof facial not. realized a take 13" and had VQ vi regis israbel inten de and and qui deducif uclue ouem 10 foil qui lecter fuper cherubin 20 pu movement of the voice in declaiming a syllable of text'.
 And the history of the note from the eighth century, when the neume developed, to the twentieth has been a history of increasing abstraction from context, both textual and musical.
 As conceived by the Ars Nova composers of the fourteenth century, for example, the note represents an intermediate stage in that, while it corresponds to a single pitch and a single rhythmic value, the interpretation of these values depends upon the prevailing melodic and rhythmic modes, as well as upon the practice of musica ficta.